Danny McBride goes down under as the son of Mick Dundee…

 This an advert and sadly not a Chris Hemsworth / McBride bromantic comedy film collaboration.
 McBride plays a kind of character similar to his Thaddeus from Your Highness (2011) film, ie all bluster and boorishness as Brian Dundee, son of Mick “Crocodile” Dundee.

-This all of course not making sense to those of a certain age… So just to explain, Crocodile Dundee (1986) was an 1980s film.
+This all of course not making sense to those of a certain age… So just to explain, Crocodile Dundee (1986) was a 1980s film.
 The film told of an Australian man living in the outback, Mick Dundee and played by Paul Hogan in the first of three films.
-For some reason I never watched the other two.. and had never heard of the last one.
+For some reason, I never watched the other two.. and until now had never heard of the last one.

 In the first of this series, Sue Charlton (Linda Kozlowski,), an American journalist visits Mick Dundee in the Australian Outback.
 This for an exclusive story about the man and his life as a crocodile poacher.
-At first she’s the fish out of water, cue much laughter.
+At first, she’s the fish out of water, cue much laughter.
 Then their roles reverse when Mick comes to New York.
-And of course true love blossoms.
+Where of course true love blossoms.

-For fans of that always sunny and cheerful, Aussie soap Neighbours )1985-), as I was until I left for Scotland for Finland.
+For fans of that always sunny and cheerful, Aussie soap Neighbours (1985-), as I was until I left for Scotland for Finland.
 I noted you can make this a spot the Neighbours actor / actress drinking game.
 This soap also of course partly responsible for certain phrases joining my vocabulary – as a mid to late teen . eg fair dinkum (far out), ripper (good) and pash (passionate kiss).
-And crushes on men from the soap including Paul Robinson (Stefan Dennis) and Karl Kennedy (Alan Fletcher) to name just two.
+I also had crushes on actors from the soap including Paul Robinson (Stefan Dennis), Clive (Geoff Paine) and Karl Kennedy (Alan Fletcher) to name just two.

 Please note this review is for fun and I am not personally endorsing or receiving money for writing about this product.